 Community Work Skills – Building Strong Working Women (Milton) – This 12 week program aims to give women looking to enter or re-enter the workforce a Certificate II in Business.
 The program is run over 3 days per week and includes:

 We are currently recruiting, and have projects running throughout the year.
 Please call 07 3367 0833 for more information.

-Work Skills Traineeships (Sunshine Coast, Ipswich, Rockhampton/Yeppoon) Our projects involve groups of 15 trainees undertaking paid work and formal training through a Certificate I in Construction traineeship.
+Work Skills Traineeships (Sunshine Coast and Ipswich) Our projects involve groups of 15 trainees undertaking paid work and formal training through a Certificate I in Construction or Certificate I in Conservation and Land Management traineeship.
 They have worked on refurbishing sport and recreation club facilities, Local Council facilities, parks and recreation spaces, and vegetation management.

 For more information contact firstname.lastname@example.org

 These projects are funded by the Queensland Government’s Skilling Queenslanders for Work initiative.